-Providers are required to keep a record of the daily attendance of each child receiving child care showing the time of arrival and the time of departure of each child or if the child is absent.
-Parents must sign their child in and out, noting the time.
+Providers are required to keep a record of the daily attendance of each child receiving child care showing the time of arrival and the time of departure of each child, or if the child is absent.
+Parents/guardians or the provider must sign their child in and out, noting the time.

-Child Files on Providers Premises
+Child Files on Providers' Premises

-As part of the new Child Care and Early Years Act, 2014, it is now a requirement to have children's files kept on the premises of home child care providers.
+As part of the Child Care and Early Years Act, 2014, it is a requirement to have children's files kept on the premises of home child care Providers.

-The intention of this legislation is to provide The Ministry of Education, local Medical Officer and other persons of authority quick access to children's medical information.
+The intention of this legislation is to provide the Ministry of Education, local Medical Officer and other persons of authority quick access to children's medical information.

-Please find below the guidelines for providers outlining management of child files:
+Please find below the guidelines for Providers outlining management of child files:

-- The information must be kept all together for each file. - The files must be kept in a secure/safe place such as a locked cupboard. - The child files may only be seen by providers or someone who is considered an authorized person such as your Children's Village child care advisor, a Ministry of Education Representative or the child's legal guardian. - Providers may not give or show this information to anyone but an authorized person. - Providers may not talk about this information to anyone but an authorized person. - Providers may not copy this information. - Providers may not dispose of this information. - Providers may not alter, deface or change in any way this information. - Providers may not remove this information from the home unless advised to do so the Children's Village. - When the child is discharged from care providers must return this information to the Children's Village.
-The Village is required to store information for a period of 3 years.
-Information older than 3 years will be destroyed. - If a provider's contract with the Children's Village is terminated, providers must return this information to the Children's Village. - The Children's Village will provide annual training on managing confidential and medical information.
+- The information must be kept all together for each file. - The files must be kept in a secure/safe place such as a locked cupboard. - The child files may only be seen by Providers or someone who is considered an authorized person such as your Children's Village Child Care Advisor, a Ministry of Education Representative or the child's legal guardian. - Providers may not give or show this information to anyone but an authorized person. - Providers may not talk about this information to anyone but an authorized person. - Providers may not copy this information. - Providers may not dispose of this information. - Providers may not alter, deface or change in any way this information. - Providers may not remove this information from the home unless advised to do so by Children's Village. - When the child is discharged from care Providers must return this information to Children's Village.
+The Agency is required to store information for a period of 3 years.
+Information older than 3 years will be destroyed. - If a Provider's contract with Children's Village is terminated, Providers must return this information to Children's Village. - Children's Village will provide annual training on managing confidential and medical information.